Plug into power

 - Let your device charge for a half hour (if your device is unresponsive afterward, learn what to do).

 - Force restart your device:

-- On an iPhone X, iPhone 8, or iPhone 8 Plus: Press and quickly release the Volume Up button.
+- On an iPhone 8 or later: Press and quickly release the Volume Up button.
 Press and quickly release the Volume Down button.
 Then, press and hold the Side button until you see the Apple logo.